opentechinstitute/commotion-meshbook/README.md

 ========

+NOTE: A work-in-progress...

 Status:  Profile and olsrd management in place.
+Next up, ibss scan and adhoc connectivity.

 ========